Cleveland Clinic logo

 How are ulcers in the genital area diagnosed?

-Since genital ulcer disease has so many causes, it’s important to receive a thorough evaluation.
-Your healthcare provider will start by learning more about your medical history and lifestyle.
+As genital ulcers have so many causes, it’s important to receive a thorough evaluation.
+A healthcare provider will start by learning more about your medical history and lifestyle.
 They may ask you about sexual activity to determine STI risk.

 The evaluation will include a physical exam.
 Your healthcare provider will look at the ulcers and nearby skin.
 They may also examine other areas of your pelvis, such as the lymph nodes in your groin.